mannyrivera2010/aml-suite/vagrant/centos6.6/build-and-deploy-box/README.md

 ## Potential Issues
 1. Firewalls sometimes cause problems - if so, `sudo service iptables stop`
 2. `deploy.sh` will wait 2 minutes for ozp-rest to start up.
-On very slow computers, that might not be long enough
+On very slow or resource-starved machines, that might not be long enough

 ## Helpful Hints:
     * nginx error log:  `/var/log/nginx/error.log`